 One of the most popular misconceptions about cannabinoids is that it is addictive, primarily because of the stigma associated with marijuana.
 For this reason, you may find that some people are hesitant to try CBD-infused products because it is extracted from the marijuana plant and marijuana is considered a ‘gateway drug.’

-The Fact: Of course, this is just a myth, especially as the ‘gateway drug theory’ has many shortcomings.
+Of course, this is just a myth, especially as the ‘gateway drug theory’ has many shortcomings.
 Moreover, scientific studies have shown that CBD is not addictive at all.
 The World Health Organization reported that, when subjected to the potential for abuse tests, cannabidiol exhibited results similar to placebo substances.

 Myth #2: It Can Make You High